highrisedigital/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.1.3 =
+* Correct a bug introduced in 2.1.2 which prevented application emails from sending.
+* Add filters to allowing developers to filter the application email headers, subject etc.
+* Sanitize the $_GET requests in the application form
+* Use function for setting the email content type.
+* Add a filter to allow the insert job post argumnets pasted to wp_insert_post to be filterable.

 = 2.1.2 =
 * Sanitize all posted data from the application form.